 Every year, students take department-sponsored “global field courses” (GFC), which are culturally and academically immersive study abroad experiences led by Eastern faculty.
 All corners of the globe have been visited ever since the first GFC program in biology went to the Caribbean in the late 1960s.
 Most recently, the biology students went to Costa Rica; communication students studied throughout Eastern Europe; health sciences students went to Ghana; environmental earth science students went to Iceland; psychology students went to Ireland, and English students went to Italy.

 Students enjoy traditional, semester-long study abroad trips, too, with programs that bring them as nearby as Canada and Puerto Rico or as far away as Japan and Australia.

 Professors across campus engage their students in community-based learning, recognizing the impactful educational experience of working with community members and organizations.
-In 2015-16, the town of Willimantic served as a laboratory for 236 students who participated in 23 service-learning courses with 13 faculty members from 10 departments.
-In that same year, 1,169 students volunteered 20,025 hours in a variety of community service efforts.
+In 2017-18, the town of Willimantic served as a laboratory for 2,457 students who participated in 165 service events.
+Twelve new service-learning courses ranged from performing arts to business information systems.
+Over the year, approximately 50% of all Eastern students performed community service, logging 26,000 hours in a variety of community service efforts.